adopt a retired maine coon

 How to Adopt a Sassy Koonz Maine Coon Retiree

 We love our adults and want our retirees to go to only the best, moving wonderful homes.
-We will hand-select the homes where our retirees go, as each cat has a unique personality and may require special circumstances (no other cats, no dogs, no small children, etc).
-If you are interested in being notified when a Retiree becomes available, please complete our Guardian Application and indicate that you’re interested in a Retiree.
-If you have a specific cat in mind, please note that also.
+We will hand-select the homes for our retirees.
+Each cat has a unique personality, which may require special circumstances (no other cats, no dogs, no small children, etc).

-12 Comments
+13 Comments

 1. I have already been approved as a guardian and I love this option of adopting a retired Maine Coon.
 I have been waiting to contact you because I have an older kitty that I love very much and I am not sure she would welcome a young kitten.
 I have always wanted a Maine Coon.
 This May be a better option.
 Beth Clemens.